Q: What is the benefit of having a meeting on a US-flagged cruise ship versus a foreign-flagged cruise ship?

 A: The meeting must be directly related to the participant’s trade or business.
 If the meeting, seminar or convention is for any other purpose (ie. investment, political, social) these expenses may not be deducted.

-Q: Are the costs associated with a spouse or companion deductible as part of the meeting cost for Pride of America or Pride of Aloha or a US Hotel?
+Q: Are the costs associated with a spouse or companion deductible as part of the meeting cost for Pride of America or a US Hotel?

 A: No, participants only.

 Q: Does the $2,000 maximum deduction per participant per year vary based on the cruise length?